 Need BTR assistance?
 Contact the Palm Beach County tax specialists at (561) 355-3547 or ClientAdvocate@pbctax.com.

 Host a licensed hotel, motel, inn or other traditional hospitality property?
 Be sure to complete this specific Business Tax Receipt application form.

-Step 3: Upload your Business Tax Receipt number and Tourist Development Tax number to Airbnb
+Step 3: Upload your County-issued Tourist Development Tax number and County-issued Business Tax Receipt number to Airbnb

 What you'll need: